Johnesan/TheHotelApplication/README.md

 # TheHotelApplication
-This is a tutorial series in which we are going to build a hotel management application
+This is a tutorial series in which I am going to be teaching on how to build a hotel management system.
+Tutorials can be found on https://steemit.com/@johnesan